-All travelling allowance will be reviewed and assess if ever all officials with travelling allowance are given accordingly as per their requirements of their duties.
-However official who did not subject himself or herself will forfeit the entitlement.
+All travelling allowance has been reviewed and assessed if ever all officials with travelling allowance are given accordingly as per their requirements of their duties.
+However official who did not subject himself or herself has forfeit the entitlement.

 Cellphone Allowance